 If you’ve noticed irregular blotches or blister-like lesions on your grape leaves, you may be wondering what, or who the culprit is.
 Although you may not see them, chances are good that this damage is the product of blister leaf mites.
 Read on to learn how to spot grape erineum mite damage and what other grape leaf blister mite info is helpful for controlling or eradicating these pests.

 Grape Leaf Blister Mite Info

-Adult blister leaf mites are tiny — smaller than a mote of dust.
-But if you could view them with the naked eye, you would see cream-colored worms with two pairs of legs.
+Adult blister leaf mites are tiny– smaller than a mote of dust.
+If you could view them with the naked eye though, you would see cream-colored worms with two pairs of legs.
 Grape erineum mite damage appears on young leaves as dark green to pink tinged swellings on upper areas.
 The underside of leaves have a concave appearance, littered with blister-like edemas covered with a felted carpeting of dense long leaf hairs.

 Blister Mite Control

 Different grape varieties are more susceptible to erineum mites.
 In young plants, removing and disposing of infested leaves can control light infestations.

 A natural predator, Glaendromus occidentalis, feeds on erineum mites.
 Introduction of this predator has some effect on reducing their numbers; however, the tiny mites are often protected by the dense hairs of the galls.